PatrickAlphaC/rwa-creator/README.md

 1. Only the owner can mint `dTSLA`
 2. Anyone can redeem `dTSLA` for `USDC` or "the stablecoin" of choice.
   - Chainlink functions will kick off a `TSLA` sell for USDC, and then send it to the contract
-3. The user will have then then call `finishRedeem` to get their `USDC`.
+3. The user will have to then call `finishRedeem` to get their `USDC`.

 ### V2 (not implemented)
 1. Users can send USDC -> `dTSLA.sol` via `sendMintRequest` via Chainlink Functions.
 This will kick off the following: